Nightmare disorder: Pharmacological treatments

 Pharmacological treatments could be also efficient to treat nightmare disorder.
 Most of the treatments were assessed to patients with PTSD.
 The most efficient is an alpha-blocker, Prazosin, which reduces tone during sleep by blocking noradrenergic receptors.
 Prazosin would significantly decrease the number of PTSD related nightmares and would therefore improve sleep quality.
 However, only few studies considered the effect of Prazosin in idiopathic nightmares.
 Benzodiazepines are also often used to treat nightmare disorder, despite the lack of efficacy demonstrated in empirical studies.
 Some patients were also treated with atypical antipsychotic medications.
 Olanzapine has quickly decreased the nightmares.
 Two studies have shown the positive effects of Risperidone.
 Aripiprazole is more tolerated than olanzapine and has demonstrated substantial improvement in the nightmare frequency.
 Some other drugs as clonidine, cyproheptadine, fluvoxamine, gabapentin, nabilone, phenelzine, topiramate or trazodone have presented an amelioration of the nightmares.
 But some further researches are needed.
+Medication has shown efficacy to treat chronic nightmares among a PTSD population but the impact of pharmacological treatments on other populations, such as drug-related nightmares, are unknown.
+Furthermore, patients usually take more than one medication at a time, whatever the cause related to nightmares, leading to possible interactive effects.

 Epidemiology

+About 2–6% of American adults are affected by nightmare disorders.
 About 4% of American adults are affected by nightmare disorders.
-Women seem to be more affected than men, the ratio being 2-4 : 1.
+Women seem to be more affected than men, the ratio being 2–4 : 1.
 This inequality decreases with aging because of a less high prevalence in elderly women.
+The rate of nightmares increases from ages 10–19 to 20–39, and then decreases during the ages of 50–59.
+The rates of nightmares for men increases from ages 10–19 to 30–39, and then decreases at the age of 50–59.
 However, it is still unclear if the difference of prevalence between men and women is real or if it reflects a higher dream recall capacity of women.

 According to studies, children at the age of 6–10 years are 41% more likely to experience nightmares and 22% at the age of 11.
 Children with persistent nightmares range from 10% to 50%.
 However, only 1% of children meet the criteria of a nightmare disorder.
 Some factors tend to predict the development of a disorder from the presence of nightmares during childhood, such as a fear of going to sleep or going back to bed after a nightmare, an irregular sleep life and an avoidance of thinking about the nightmare.